c2barreto/Data-Analyst-Portfolio/README.md

 # Data Visualization with Python
 ---
-  +
+  + Generating Maps with Python & Folium
+  + Visualizing Immigration Trends to Canada with Regression Plots
+  + Visualizing Immigration Trends to Canada with Pie Charts, Box Plots, Scatter Plots, & Bubble Plots
+  + Visualizing Immigration Trends to Canada with Area Plots, Hiostograms, & Bar Charts
-  + Line Plotting & Exploring Immigration to Canada Trends
+  + Filtering & Visualizing Immigration Trends to Canada With Line Plots

-# Data Analysis with Python Projects
+# Data Analysis Projects with Python
 ---
+### Developing an Automobile Price Prediction Model

+Utilizing a public automobile dataset for machine learning, the goal is to explore and formulate models that can best predict a fair but accurate price for automobiles based on features or characteristics they hold.
+This project has been broken down into multiple notebooks.

+Data Methodology:

+  + Data Wrangling: Automobile Data Set
+  + Exploratory Analysis on Features that Impact Automobile Prices
+  + Developing Models to Predict Automobile Prices
+  + Automobile Price Prediction Model: Evaluation and Refinement

-# Clustering: Strategic New Fitness Centers in Los Angeles
+### Clustering: Strategic New Fitness Centers in Los Angeles
----

 The goal is to minimize travel for all Los Angeles residents in need of access to a local gym while promoting health across the city.
 The objective of this project is to determine optimal locations for a new gym or fitness center within Los Angeles.
 Specifically, the end result is to compile a list of Los Angeles neighborhoods that have no gyms or fitness centers within 3000 meters from their center points.

 Data Methodology: